Tree pyramidal adaptive importance sampling: Introduction

 In such situations, we resort to approximate inference.
 Historically, sampling methods - also known as Monte Carlo (MC) methods - have been the method of choice for such problems.
 The goal of MC methods is to generate random numbers from a target distribution of interest, $\pi(x)$.
-These serve as an approximate representation of $\pi(x)$ and can be used to numerically compute approximations to desired quantities such as expectations.
+These samples serve as an approximate representation of $\pi(x)$ and can be used to compute approximations to desired quantities such as expectations.
 Sampling methods are asymptotically exact in that they can generate exact results given infinite computational resources.
-Within the rich variety of sampling-based methods, a particularly important class of methods are the \emph{Markov Chain Monte Carlo} (MCMC) methods.
+Within the rich variety of sampling-based methods, a particularly important class are the \emph{Markov Chain Monte Carlo} (MCMC) methods.
 In these, samples are not drawn directly from $\pi(x)$ but instead from a Markov process whose stationary distribution is equal to $\pi(x)$.
 These methods have the elegant property that (under reasonable constraints) the state-distribution of the Markov process converges to $\pi(x)$ irrespective of the starting distribution.
 Further, they scale very well with the dimensionality of the sample space.

 However, there are often significant challenges in practical implementation.
 One is that the samples are generated sequentially and hence these methods cannot be easily parallelized unless some underlying structure in either the distribution or the transition mechanism is assumed.
 More serious are the problems of \emph{burn-in} and \emph{mixing}.
 Burn-in time refers to the number of steps we must wait before being able collect samples from the chain.
 This happens because the initial state distribution is arbitrary and we need to wait until it comes close to $\pi(x)$.
 Mixing time of a Markov chain is the time until the Markov chain is close to $\pi(x)$.
 Long mixing times occur in multi-modal distributions where the regions between modes are low-probability.
-In such situations, the chain might have explored one region well, but it can take a long time for it to transitions between the modes.
+In such situations, the chain might have explored one region well, but it can take a long time for it to transition between the modes, \cite{rubinstein_2008}.